 Directive Description Example CONST Constant definition, CONST [name] [value] value might be a number, a constant, a sum of both CONST REV_ADDRESS 3964 CONST FW_VER + 2 LABEL: Label for target address of jump instructions.
 Labels end with a colon.
-All rules that apply to symbol names also apply to labels. jsub BLD_CFG; BLD_CFG: move y,16; Comment, lines of text that might be implemented to explain the code.
+All rules that apply to symbol names also apply to labels.
+Labels must be followed by an instruction.
+Add one nop if the label would be followed directly by ORG. jsub BLD_CFG; BLD_CFG: move y,16; ; Comment, lines of text that might be implemented to explain the code.
 It begins with a semicolon character.
 The semicolon and all subsequent characters in this line will be ignored by the assembler.
 A comment can appear on a line itself or follow an instruction. ; Call Address: XXX org Sets a new origin in program memory for subsequent statements. org O equal Insert three bytes of user defined data in program memory, starting at the address as defined by org. equal 0xcfcf01 #include Include the header or library file named in the quotation marks "".
 The code will be added at the line of the include command.
 In quotation marks there might be just the file name in case it is in the same folder as the program, but also the complete path. #include "GP30Y_FW_v2.h"